dm-io dot

 3. Make Sure You Know Where You Will Be Driving

 Don’t be dismayed.
 All-wheel drive capabilities don’t necessarily have to mean a sky-high price tag.
-However, paying a little bit more to save yourself a mountain of inconvenience down the road is certainly worth it.
+However, paying a little bit more to make your car last longer and save yourself a mountain of inconvenience is certainly worth it.

 Whichever way you go when you initially purchase the vehicle, remember that the true goal is to love your car for the length of ownership.
-So, do your research and head into the buying process, knowing what you want, and need, and the difference between the two.
-Somewhere in between lays the happy medium of long-term vehicle ownership.
+So, do your research and head into the buying process, knowing what you want and need, and the difference between the two.
+Somewhere in between lies the happy medium of long-term vehicle ownership.

-How To Make Your Car Last Forever (Or Just Long Enough)
+How To Make Your Car Last Longer (Or Just Long Enough)

-For those who already have a car they love, and are wondering how to take it with them into the next decade, there are a few simple tips to help your odometer hit six figures and keep climbing.
+Already have a car you love, and wonder how to take it with you into the next decade?
+Here are a few simple tips to make a car last longer so that your odometer hits six figures and keeps climbing.

 4. Follow Regular Maintenance Schedule